Sputnik-Foundation/About-Sputnik-Foundation/README.md

 ![photo_2021-07-09_09-43-51](https://user-images.githubusercontent.com/38581319/125042498-3133dd00-e09a-11eb-9726-3c4daed58537.jpg)

 # Sputnik Foundation
-We bring technologies and opportunities for sel-educationhave for those who will bring changes to this World
+We bring technologies and opportunities for self-education for those who will bring changes to this World

 ## Introduction
 We are in a transition period from an Industrial Paradigm to a Digital Paradigm. <br />